michaelfester/docs/docs/reference/data-sources/bigquery.md

 ## BigQuery FAQ

-- I don’t see the option to add BigQuery in tables.
+- I don't see the option to add BigQuery in tables.
   You might need a business plan!
 [You can read more about our plans and pricing here.](https://www.glideapps.com/pricing)

-- I don’t see BigQuery on the “select a source” page for my new project.
+- I don't see BigQuery on the “select a source” page for my new project.
   To sync your BigQuery data for a project, first create an empty project with Glide tables.
 Then, you can sync the data source using the steps above.

-- My sign in screen for BigQuery won’t load.
+- My sign in screen for BigQuery won't load.
-Please make sure you have cookies turned on in your Glide settings, and that you aren’t using a web browser or tool that blocks third party cookies.
+  Please make sure you have cookies turned on in your Glide settings, and that you aren't using a web browser or tool that blocks third party cookies.

-- I’m getting a “There was an issue running your query” error.
+- I'm getting a “There was an issue running your query” error.
   Your table will need to have a first column with a unique stream or column number labeled “id.”
 - I need help learning BigQuery.
   BigQuery has an extensive [documentation library](https://cloud.google.com/bigquery/docs) that can help.